Artist’s Muse: Ted Starkowski

 After his stint in the military he relocated to New York City, where he became a favorite subject for Lynes and his circle of artist friends, including Paul Cadmus and Jared French.

-(Above) Five images of Ted Starkowski by Jared French.
+(Above) Six images of Ted Starkowski by Jared French.

 Thomas D. Baynes of The Univeristy of Western Ontario wrote extensively of one particular George Platt Lynes 1954 photograph in his thesis More than a Spasm, Less than a Sign: Queer Masculinity in American Visual Culture, 1915-1955: